skarkhanis95/ditiss-devops-course/docs/phase-0/01_overview.md

 5. Add **Definition of Done** at project level (and link to the Slack post).
 6. Set **Sprint‑1** dates (cover S6–S9 timeline); assign story owners; estimate points.

-*(Optional) CSV import: you can prepare a CSV of stories/tasks to import into Taiga if you prefer.
-Keep a copy in `docs/assets/taiga-backlog/`.*
+*(Optional) CSV import: you can prepare a CSV of stories/tasks to import into Jira if you prefer.
+Keep a copy in `docs/assets/Jira-backlog/`.*

 ---